 he Texas Medical Center is the largest medical complex in the world and comprises more than 1,345 acres dedicated to biomedical research and care.
 The total acreage combined with \$25 billion in gross domestic product makes the Texas Medical Center the eighth largest business district in the U.S. Among its components are three medical schools, 21 renowned hospitals, eight academic and research institutions, six nursing programs, three public health organizations, two universities, two pharmacy schools, a dental school and 13 support organizations.
-In addition, Rice University is within walking distance.

 Adjacent to the Museum District, the Texas Medical Center is located in one of the most attractive areas in Houston.
-The TMC adjoins the trees and ponds of Hermann Park, with its zoo, golf course, fountains, hikeand-bike trails and children's areas such as playgrounds, ponds and a miniature railroad.
+The TMC adjoins the trees and ponds of Hermann Park, with its zoo, golf course, fountains, hike-and-bike trails and children's areas such as playgrounds, ponds and a miniature railroad.
 Both the nearby University of Houston and Rice University add to the youthful, academic ambience of this section of the city.
 There are many cafés, bookstores, music and theater groups, film series and art exhibits.